 Red Bull TV

-If you want more adrenaline-pumping action films, try out Red Bull TV.
+If you want more adrenaline-pumping action films to bring the outdoors inside, try out Red Bull TV.
 Red Bull TV produces its own videos that you can stream for free here.
 They have their own list of adventure movies you can watch on their website like Rebecca Rusch’s Blood Road.
 Check out some of these adventures of a lifetime.

 Red Bull TV isn’t the only video-producing company.
 Teton Gravity produces videos that are bound to get that adventure bone itching.
 Lucky for us, Teton Gravity curated a list of their best content to keep you stoked all Coronavirus-season long.

 If you’re simultaneously looking for adventure with some education built-in, look no further than Ted Talks.
 Here’s a list of some educational, motivational, and inspirational Ted Talks about the outdoors.

 Get Lost in a Book to Bring the Outdoors Inside